 “Not all students learn at the same pace or in the same manner.
 This was amplified during distance learning when some kids did okay, while others fell further behind and many stopped attending school,” said Lindsay Reese, area superintendent at Learn4Life, a network of 80+ public high schools that help all students succeed.
 “The time is now for schools to adopt proven methods to ensure every student can learn and reach their potential.”

 For more than 20 years, Learn4Life has offered a model of personalized learning with one-on-one instruction that successfully helps former dropouts and struggling students catch up, earn their diploma and obtain job skills.
-XXX suggests five key New Year’s Resolutions for school leadership:
+Reese suggests five key New Year’s Resolutions for school leadership:

 - Every student should have access to technology.
 The pandemic has exposed the extreme inequity in our school system, especially the digital divide that plagues low-income households.
 There is no excuse not to ensure every student has access to the internet and a laptop.
 Families need broadband to access teachers, learning tools, curriculum, and information about health, safety and jobs.